March 03, 2026

 In relation to our contracts, the website, our services and products, our legal obligations or otherwise to protect our legitimate interests and the other purposes set out in Section 5, we may disclose your personal data to third parties, in particular to the following categories of recipients:

-• Contractual partners: Recipients include contractual partners with whom we cooper-ate, such as the Swiss Hashgraph Association, or who advertise on our behalf.
-Con-tractual partners receive, for example, master data of the participants to our com-petitions or other events or to our programs.
+• Contractual partners: Recipients include contractual partners with whom we cooperate or who advertise on our behalf.
+Contractual partners receive, for example, master data of the participants to our competitions or other events or to our programs.
 The recipients process the data under their own responsibility or, in exceptional cases, in joint responsibility with us.

 • Authorities: We may disclose personal data to offices, courts and other authorities locally and abroad if we are legally obliged or entitled to do so or if this appears necessary to protect our interests.
 The recipients process the data under their own responsibility.